HoGentTIN/infra-labs/report/README.md

     - Only showing a lab report is not sufficient!
 - [ ] You can perform specific actions on the lab setup as requested.
     - You may use your cheat sheet or lab reports to look up commands or procedures.
+    - At this time, typing the lecturer's questions in an LLM and reading out the answer is admitting you have an insufficient understanding of the subject matter and that you are too dependent on AI-tools to function effectively as a system engineer.

 ## Formatting Tips